-Join Walking Mountains Science Center and the Eagle Valley Historical Society for a full day of hiking and history as we check out two of Eagle Valley’s most infamous landmarks.
+Join Walking Mountains Science Center and the Eagle County Historical Society for a full day of hiking and history as we check out two of Eagle Valley’s most infamous landmarks.
 Guides from Walking Mountains will lead participants through the White River National Forest exploring the natural resources that made life in these remote parts possible.
-Experts, locals, and fellow community members from the Eagle Valley Historical Society will be on hand to tell the story of the once booming communities.
+Experts, locals, and fellow community members from the Eagle County Historical Society will be on hand to tell the story of the once booming communities.
 Join us for stories from the past and a fun, educational day of learning about and from our special valley.

 Fulford | July 18th, 8:00 am-3:00 pm